In Texas, multiple transportation agencies are authorized to operate toll roads and do their own billing.

 You could receive one bill from TxTag and one from the Mobility Authority’s billing service, called Cofiroute.

 If you have an electronic tag account but you do not have enough money in your tag account to cover your tolls, you will receive a statement in the mail that includes tolls charged at the higher Pay By Mail rates.
 The statement will also include a mailing fee.
 You will continue to be charged at the Pay By Mail rates until your electronic tag account is replenished.
 By signing up for AutoPay, your account will be automatically replenished when it gets to a preset low balance amount.
 You could also receive a Pay By Mail bill if your electronic tag was not detected on the toll road and your license plate does not match an existing tag account.

 The Central Texas Regional Mobility Authority operate, maintains and collects tolls on the 183A Toll Road in northwest Williamson County, the 290 Toll Road in eastern Travis County, the MoPac Express Lane in western Travis County, the 71 Toll Lane in south Travis County, 45SW Toll in southern Travis and northern Hays counties, and 183 Toll in east Austin.
 The Mobility Authority is an independent government agency created in 2002 to improve the transportation system in Williamson and Travis counties.
-Their mission is to implement innovative, multi-modal transportation solutions that reduce congestion and create transportation choices that enhance quality of life and economic vitality.
+Their mission is to develop, deliver, operate and maintain high-quality roadways and related transportation solutions.

 Cofiroute is a private corporation that processes Pay By Mail toll bills for the Mobility Authority for toll transactions beginning November 18, 2018.

 Cofiroute is the toll payment processor for the Central Texas Regional Mobility Authority.
 Cofiroute can assist you with questions related to your toll bill or notice of toll violation and can process your payment.